 other half of an elderly couple, our neighbors, going into or coming out of their house, pushing a wheelbarrow

 or stooping over their garden or sitting in big stuffed chairs in their living room staring fixedly at

-something off in the corner, a tv probably.
+something off in the corner, a tv most likely.
 Then their house with the big windows in front was gone, and

 our house was gone, and there was a sense of everything being suddenly in motion.
 I heard Fritz, our

 mongrel, start to bark as we pulled away, and listening to him made me feel bad; I made a promise to him in my

 head that when we came back home I'd take him outside to play.
 We drove to the end of our street – I

 still recognized most of the houses – then pulled out onto a larger road that eventually led to a two-lane